 We will rely on third-party contract research organizations, hospitals and other research institutions to conduct the Phase III clinical trials.
 We are also dependent on a sufficient number of patients agreeing to participate in our trials.
-Dependence on third parties may result in delays in completing, or the failure to complete, our clinical trials.
+These factors may cause delays in completing, or the failure to complete, our clinical trials.
 There is risk that hospitals and research institutions will not approve the conduct of trials at their facilities and that contract research organizations will fail to meet their contractual obligations or fail to meet regulatory standards in the performance of their obligations.

 The contract research organizations and physicians conducting the clinical trials are not our employees.
 As a result, we have limited control over their activities and can expect that only limited amounts of their time will be dedicated to the clinical trials.
-Failure of the research organizations to perform as expected or failure of a sufficient number of patients to volunteer for our trials could result in a delay in completing the trials, submitting our trial results to the FDA, obtaining FDA approval and/or commercializing the Delcath system.
+Failure of the research organizations to perform as expected or failure of a sufficient number of patients to volunteer for our trials could result in a delay in completing the trials, submitting our trial results to the FDA, obtaining FDA pre-marketing approval and/or commercializing the Delcath system.

-The process of obtaining FDA approval for using the Delcath system with other chemotherapy agents and for treatment of other diseases will require significant additional time and financing.
+The process of obtaining FDA pre-marketing approval for using the Delcath system with other chemotherapy agents and for treatment of other diseases will require significant additional time and financing.

-The FDA approval we are currently seeking is limited to the treatment of liver cancer patients through administration of doxorubicin with our Delcath system.
-If we are granted this approval, we plan to subsequently seek additional FDA approvals for using the Delcath system with other chemotherapy agents for treatment of other liver cancers and with anti-viral drugs for treatment of other diseases, such as hepatitis.
+The FDA pre-marketing approval we are currently seeking is limited to administration of doxorubicin with our Delcath system to treatment of liver cancer patients.
+If we are granted this approval, we plan to subsequently seek additional FDA pre-marketing approvals for using the Delcath system with other chemotherapy agents for treatment of other liver cancers and with anti-viral drugs for treatment of other diseases, such as hepatitis.
 In many instances, the process of applying for and obtaining regulatory approvals involves rigorous pre-clinical and clinical testing.
-The time resources and funds required for completing necessary testing and obtaining approvals is significant, and FDA approval may never be obtained for some medical devices or drug delivery systems.
+The time resources and funds required for completing necessary testing and obtaining approvals is significant, and FDA pre-marketing approval may never be obtained for some medical devices or drug delivery systems.
 If we fail to raise the additional capital required or enter into strategic partnerships to finance this testing or if we fail to obtain the required approvals, our potential growth and the expansion of our business would likely be limited.

-Even if our Delcath system is approved by the FDA, we will remain subject to extensive regulation.
+Even if our Delcath system is approved by the FDA, we will remain subject to extensive regulation, which failure to comply with may result in significant sanctions that could substantially limit our ability to market the Delcath system.